Taiwan Creative Content Fest (TCCF): An annual summit for the Creatives

 Bug of Phonon x Antinomy Company

-After Bug of Phonon released the sophomore album "Understory" and played on stage for the first time in a decade, the post-rock legend had made an impact with their iconic multi-layered soundscapes upon their return.
-This time, they are collaborating with Antinomy Company - an artist collective that pursues the diversity of creative mediums through performance art, poets and space.
+After Bug of Phonon released their sophomore album "Understory" and played on stage for the first time in a decade, the post-rock legend made an impact with their iconic multi-layered soundscapes.
+This time, they are collaborating with Antinomy Company, an artist collective that pursues the diversity of creative mediums through performance art, poets and space.

 Disfigured Sisterhood

-Taiwan's most popular drag queen show band - Disfigured Sisterhood, they implant issues such as LBGTQ+ community, migrant workers, appearance anxiety in their performance.
-Instead of a stereotyped rock concert, the band plays a fine line in a mixed tone of drag queen show and Taiwan's TV variety show of the 90s, covering many classics from Mandopop and Taiwanese oldies.
+Taiwan's most popular drag queen show band, Disfigured Sisterhood address issues such as the LBGTQ+ community, migrant workers, and appearance anxiety in their performances.
+Instead of a stereotyped rock concert, the band plays a fine line between being a drag queen show and a TV variety show from the '90s, covering Mandopop classics and Taiwanese oldies.

 11/12